segment-services-eng/source-function-template/README.md

 # Source Function Template

-> Base template to deploy your next destination function with
+> Base template to deploy your next source function

-1. Click `Use This Template` above (If Segment PS, add to `Segment Services Engineering` Organization
+1. Click `Use This Template` above

+- (If Segment PS, add to `Segment Services Engineering` Organization

 ## Setup Steps

 1. `nvm use` (to get the right version of NodeJS)
-   - As of 2023/02/22, Segment Source & Destination Functions require NodeJS 14.19.3
+   - As of 2023/02/22, Segment Functions require NodeJS 14.19.3
    - [If needed, install `nvm`](https://github.com/nvm-sh/nvm#install--update-script)
 2. `npm install` (to install npm dependencies)